MUNICIPAL WASTE GENERATION PER UNIT OF GDP

 Year

-The indicator allows for international comparisons.
-Municipal waste data have good temporal coverage and are collected using shared methodologies, making them comparable over time and across regions.
-GDP and household consumption data are sourced from ISTAT.
+The indicator allows international comparisons.
+Municipal waste data have good temporal coverage and are collected according to shared methodologies; they are therefore comparable over time and across territories.
+Data on gross domestic product and household consumption are sourced from Istat.

 Good